Children's nature Books

 Through Robin, the reader is taken on a garden bird’s journey of coming to terms with a change in his situation, as a wild bird having to adjust to living indoors for a while.

 Written as a poem story, or narrative verse, this children’s bird book series is written in rhyme but reads like a story.
-It currently has two books published, with a third book due at the end of July, beginning of August, ‘Mischief and Mayhem’.
+It currently has three books published, with a fourth book due at the end of September, beginning of October, ‘Ding Ding Merrily Merrily Be’ - a Christmas story about a robin.
 In total six books will be available by the end of 2022, early 2023.

 These original bird books for children are written in perfect rhyme and are ideal children’s nature books to introduce young children to poetry as they listen to the rhythms and rhymes, phrases and memorable lines.
 They're also great for older, more advanced readers.